inesmcm26/real-time-face-emotion-detector/README.md

 # How to run

-1. Download the model from https://drive.google.com/file/d/1B_6Phpj36adpaCYwBXHbZLLjk3c9gSSl/view?usp=sharing

-2. Run 'live_detection.ipynb' file
+1. Run 'live_detection.ipynb' file

 - It is possible that some issues arise due to OpenCV VideoCapture.
 This issues are specific for each type of camera and operating system.

-3. To leave the video capture press 'q'.
+2. To leave the video capture press 'q'.

 ## Live results